snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

     no_gradients
     no_hessians

-This input file has three test cases: the first is Bayesian calibration using QUESO, the second is LHS sampling, and the third is random sampling.
+This input file has three test cases: the first (s0) is Bayesian calibration using QUESO, the second (s1) is LHS sampling, and the third (s2) is random sampling.
 All the input file lines that are shared between the test cases are uncommented.
-Note that the lines specific to Test Case 0 that should not appear in the input files for Test Cases 1 and 2 have ``#s0`` appended to them.
+Note that the lines specific to Subtest s0 that should not appear in the input files for Test Cases 1 and 2 have ``#s0`` appended to them.

+The test has the label ``FastTest`` and will only be run when Dakota is built with the optional QUESO component.

-To create a new gold standard dakota_*.base file for serial regression tests, call
+To create a new baseline dakota_*.base file for serial regression tests, call

 .. code-block::